-At $499.95, the bottom line is, if you like the new look and champagne color, you will be paying $25 more for the new control interface and “quieter” operation than if you were to purchase a Blendtec Classic Series WildSide or a Blendtec HP3A WildSide for $474.95.
+At $499.95, (now ONLY $380) the bottom line is, if you like the new look of the Designer, you will be paying a little more for the new control interface and “quieter” operation than if you were to purchase a Blendtec Classic Series.

 How does the Blendtec Designer Series compare to a Vitamix?